AstroGuy1/KerasConvert/README.md

 # Instructions
 1. After downloading, install all packages from reqirements.txt.
-2. Change the path to your Keras directory.
+2. Change the path to your Keras file.
 3. Hit start and you are good to go.